 Started at the NML: January email@example.com

-“The ‘consumption’ of television in terms of time “possesses the peculiar property of being source of value,” as Marx says of labor (1)” (62)
+“The ‘consumption’ of television in terms of time “possesses the peculiar property of being source of value,” as Marx says of labor*” (p.
+62)

-In the literature on ‘catastrophes’ of 20th century, philosophers/artists offered the concept of an event-without-witness.
+Given such transformations of the conditions of possibility of subjectivity, I approach to the literature on ‘catastrophes’ of 20th century where philosophers/artists offered the concept of an event-without-a-witness.
 With this concept they challenge evidence based access to the reality given the fact that modern power often operates in a way that destroys the evidence of its violence.
-Then they engage in an extremely difficult task of the phenomenology of survivor.
-I believe here philosophic and historic trajectories converge on the question of the ends of humanism.
-Drawing on this tradition, I reflect on the processes of normalization and the dissonances between the human and the nonhuman temporality.
+Then one is asked to engage in an extremely difficult task of phenomenology of the survivor.
+I think here philosophic and historic trajectories converge on the question of the ends of humanism.
+Drawing on this debate, I reflect on the processes of normalization and the dissonances between the human and the nonhuman temporality.